kaanalsoy43/flexium/README.md

 9. Choose "users" Table, This is where you can edit the users of the panel.
 10. Enter to **127.0.0.1** and you need to see a login page, Type "31sj" to the Key Textbox (You can change the password by playing with users table a little bit)

+# Epilogue

+*Now you have all the files/folders that you need, now if you reading this i wanna say something, there is a secret folder called "files" in the Panel script, that folder contains:*

+- draco.rar\draco.lua = Famous Influencers ID/TC 45+
+- egitimseti.txt = Hacker Tools
+- fakeno.txt = How to buy Fake NO (+1) Tutorial
+- smsbomb.rar = SMS Bomb as usual, only works for (+90) numbers.